bludit/documentation-english/themes/example-my-second-theme/index.md

 ### 3.5.
 Content
 Now lets works with the content of the site.

 To locate what page the user is browsing on the site use the variable `$WHERE_AM_I`.
-For example, if the user is watching a page the value of the variable has an string `page`, and if the user is watching the main page (home page) the value of the variable is going to be `home`.
+For example, if the user is watching a page the value of the variable has a string `page`, and if the user is watching the main page (home page) the value of the variable is going to be `home`.

 <pre><code data-language="html"><!DOCTYPE html>
 <html>